 “I promised Matiban I would wait for him to explain the whole story.
 The short of it is, it’s because of Angtara’s weapon.
 You remember what happened when you wielded it, didn’t you?”

 Of course.
 Sano still recalled the incongruence of that moment, of seeing an effect that was so out of proportion to what he’d expected.
 He couldn’t even describe his shock.
 It was like looking in a mirror and seeing himself ten times taller.
 Sano had pushed a lot of magic into that sword, but he knew what that amount was capable of.
 It should never have caused that much damage.

 But it had.
 It defied all expectations, all logic.
 Just like what Anina had told him about her magic.

 “Anina!”
 Sano gasped.
 “Have you told her about this?
 She’s been searching for an explanation for years.”

 “Your companion?” his mother asked.
 “She’s not here.
 Matiban says he hasn’t seen her for days now.”

 Disappointment filled Sano.
 “She must have left after all.”
 To think how close she’d been to getting her answer.
 Anina could have just waited a few more days.
 They could have parted on good terms.
-Sano’s fight with her was still so fresh in his mind, her scathing words – naive, ungrateful – still ringing in his ears as clearly as if she’d scripted them there.
+Sano’s fight with her was still so fresh in his mind, her scathing accusations – naive, ungrateful – still echoing in his head as clearly as if she’d scripted them there.
 But Sano was sure he’d said some awful things too.